Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 Tennessee whiskey mixology brings unique tastes.
 The Lynchburg Lemonade, made by Jack Daniel’s, highlights the spirit’s smoothness.
 Both whiskeys are great in sours and highballs.
 Choosing between them can slightly alter a cocktail’s flavor.

 Glassware and garnishes are crucial in bourbon drinks.
-Most are served in rocks or cocktail glasses, garnished with citrus twists or cherries.
+Bartenders serve most in rocks or cocktail glasses, garnished with citrus twists or cherries.
 For a twist, try a Paloma with bourbon instead of tequila.
 This grapefruit-based drink pairs well with any bourbon or rye.

 Whether you like bourbon or Tennessee whiskey, both offer endless creative possibilities.
 From classic recipes to modern twists, there’s a whiskey drink for everyone.
 Explore the world of whiskey cocktails and find your new favorite mix.